xrootd/howto/docs/Compile.md

 ## Environment requirement

-Build an AlmaLinux 9 container to compile Xrootd, tested on Rocky Linux 8 (*experimental*)
+Build an AlmaLinux 9 Apptainer container to compile Xrootd, tested on Rocky Linux 8 (*experimental*)

 ```
 # save this file as xrdbld.almalinux9.def